staten-island-tech/hackathon-fall-anthony/Coding_Diary.md

 ---

-## 4. **ChatGPT's Suggestions/Code Changes**
+## 4. **AI's Suggestions/Code Changes**

-Record the code or suggestions ChatGPT provided.
-Include any changes or improvements ChatGPT suggested and how it influenced your approach.
+Record the code or suggestions AI provided.
+Include any changes or improvements AI suggested and how it influenced your approach.

-In the code below, ChatGPT actually did not draw the flashing boundary line colors correctly; however, I thought this version actually looked better, so I decided to keep it.
+In the code below, AI actually did not draw the flashing boundary line colors correctly; however, I thought this version actually looked better, so I decided to keep it.

 ```python
 def update_line_position():